DavidArangoM/Terraform/README.md

 # Terraform
-This respository contains differents templates to use Terraform scripts
+This respository contains different templates to use Terraform scripts